 Stay in Stokes Croft if you have an appreciation for street art; you want to stay in one of the trendier, edgier neighborhoods of Bristol; you prefer independent boutiques over chain brands and shopping malls.

-Best Places to Stay in Stokes Croft:🔍FIND BEST HOTELS IN BRISTOL
+Best Places to Stay in Stokes Croft for first-timers:

 The north-western suburb of Clifton is an affluent neighborhood that is known for its independent shops and boutiques, high-end dining, and chic bars.
 But Clifton is more than just a fancy suburb and there is plenty for visitors to see and do here.